 To analyze the graduates' perceptions, descriptive measures, specifically the mean, were employed.
 This statistical approach allowed for a nuanced understanding of the respondents' assessments, offering insights into how well the facilities met their educational needs.
 By calculating the mean scores, this study identified areas of strength and potential improvements within the Teacher Education programs.

-Table 1-
+Table 1

 Respondents’ Assessment of the Adequacy of Facilities